friends-of-presta/security-advisories/_posts/2023-05-11-possearchproducts.md

 severity: "critical (9.8)"
 ---

-In the module "Search Products" (possearchproducts), a guest can perform SQL injection in affected versions.
+In the module "Search Products" (possearchproducts) from PosThemes for PrestaShop, a guest can perform SQL injection in affected versions.

 ## Summary